Nictiz/Nictiz-tooling-testscripts/generate/README.md

 Because of the verbosity of the ANT build, the logging level is set to 1 (warning) and Saxon is set to not try to recover.
 When more verbose output is wanted, the logging level can be changed by setting the `-DoutputLevel=` parameter on the ANT build.

 ## Changelog

+### 2.3.0
+- Add the option to include fixtures in other fixtures, which are resolved during build.
+When used in batch/transation Bundles, references are checked and edited where neccessary.
+- (Further) parametrize targets and reference directory to be able to overrule these properies in specific builds.
+- KT-330: In LoadResources generation, the Bearer token relevant to the updateCreate of a Patient is added (instead of a static token).
+- When too long, `TestScript.id` is restricted to the last 64 characters instead of the first to better warrant uniqueness.

 ### 2.2.0
 - Add the option to generate multuple origins and targets.